thomaskioko/blog/content/posts/android_screenshot_testing.md

 }
 ```

-## Writing Our First Screenshot Test
+## Implement screenshot tests

-Let's create a screenshot test for one of our screens.
-We'll use ShowDetailsScreen as an example.
+Create a screenshot test for a screen using `ShowDetailsScreen` as an example.

 ```kotlin
 @RunWith(RobolectricTestRunner::class)